CumulusNetworks/docs/content/cumulus-netq-45/NVLink4/NVLink4-Domains.md

 {{<figure src="/images/netq/nvlink4-view-details.png" alt="configuration summary for a selected domain" width="700">}}

 The Devices tab displays the device health (healthy or unhealthy) and the LFM status.
-Hover over unhealthy devices to view the time at which they were last healthy:
+Hover over unhealthy devices to view the time at which they were last healthy.
+The timestamp updates continuously at a polling frequency of 60 seconds:

 {{<figure src="/images/netq/nvlink4-unhealthy.png" alt="devices summary for selected domain, including timestamp for an unhealthy device" width="1050">}}